good-loop/doc/pages/policy/quality-assurance.md

 ## Policy Objectives

- - To support the Company mission statement: "To provide practical solutions to tough problems and services that deliver real value to clients."
+ - To support the Company in delivering reliable high-quality services.
  - To provide the operational guidelines for a high standard of service to all our clients.
  - To ensure a comprehensive, sound and integrated approach to Company activity